Rohitsinghwho/React-interview-questions/React-Interview-questions.md

 - Everytime the user interrupt the timer the previous timer is cleared and a new timer is created for same delay passed as argument.
 - Example is Delaying the API Call for Seaching when doing search on a website.

+- Check out the below image for debouncing

 [Debouncing](https://miro.medium.com/v2/resize:fit:1400/1*sRRuxhp8rJK5fKDINFEL1Q.png)

 #### Search Using Debounce